Qadira Guards

 For all the yellow parts, I started by highlighting with a yellow AK marker for flat color, then added Ancient Honey Speedpaint on top, which gives that slightly orange tone and settles nicely into the recesses.
 Then I used metallic Speedpaint for their armor, and a metallic pen for details on their armor elements.

 Only at the end did I apply Nuln Oil on all the metal pieces.
 I think it took me two evenings to paint all this, maybe even just one.
 This Speedpaint and markers technique works really well.
-It's not an extraordinary paint job, I wouldn't win any competitions with this, but on the game table, I think it looks good.
-At least, teenage me would have been proud to have an army with miniatures painted this well.
+It’s not an extraordinary paint job, I wouldn’t win any competitions with this, but on the game table, I think it looks good.
+At least, teenage me would have been proud to have an army with miniature painted this well.